CLUEDO and the Promotion of Responsibility

 From Blame to Responsibility

 In this hidden dynamic of teams, we find two pre-existing beliefs that we should rethink.
 One is the belief in blame, which generates an immediate association when we talk about guilt: that behind unfavorable results, there is a culprit, and we must find them.
 If we set up a game scenario, we are inviting play, so let’s avoid it.
-If we talk about “blame” we invite the game of “finding the culprit.”
-By changing “blame” to “responsibility,” we are already turning the rules of the game and the direction of the discussion around: while “blame” seeks to point fingers at others; “responsibility” invites us to assume and share.
+If we talk about “blame” we invite playing “find the culprit.”
+By changing “blame” to “responsibility,” we are already turning the rules of the game around and changing the direction of the discussion: while “blame” seeks to point fingers at others; “responsibility” invites us to assume and share.

-But this will only happen if the team takes the necessary effort to make responsible use of individuality and collectivity for the benefit of all.
-Because sometimes, being in the interest of the team means putting individual interests aside; and at other times, bringing them to the table.
+But this will only happen if the team assumes the necessary effort to make responsible use of individuality and collectivity for the benefit of all.
+Because sometimes, being for the benefit of the team means putting individual interests in the background; and at other times, bringing them to the forefront.
 In the team, one must demonstrate presence, both on sunny days and rainy ones; and that fact is what makes an individual's commitment perceived within the team.
 When one is there for both the good and the bad.

 Braver Teams

 In crisis situations, we fear for our safety.
 The feeling of threat activates a survival instinct that prioritizes unilateral benefit.
-But it is precisely at that moment when the greatest effort must be made towards group benefit.
-Clue is a game of implicit competition, so we cannot afford to include it in our teams' dynamics because it goes against the cooperative effort necessary to face difficulties.
+But it is precisely at that moment that the greatest effort must be directed towards group benefit.
+Cluedo is a game of implicit competition, so we cannot afford to include it in our teams' actions because it goes against the cooperative effort necessary to face difficulties.

 Let’s forget about the diffusion of responsibility.
 Let’s value to give value.
 Let’s appreciate individual efforts to tell each person how important they are to the team.
 Let’s value the collective result to tell the team that they are a team.
 Because only by valuing the actions; will the team have the necessary courage to turn difficulty into an opportunity for improvement, negotiation, and unity.
 There are bad games, indeed.
 However, let’s use them to learn how to play better.